Radiology and Imaging

-A positron emission tomography, or PET, scan is an imaging test that helps reveal how your tissues and organs are functioning.
-When you have a PET scan in Eau Claire, a radioactive drug, or tracer, is used to show this activity.
-This scan sometimes can detect disease before it shows up on other imaging tests.
-Depending on which organ or tissue is being studied, the tracer may be injected, swallowed or inhaled.
+Positron emission tomography (PET) scans are available in Eau Claire, Wisconsin.
+A PET scan is an imaging test that reveals how your tissues and organs are functioning.
+When you have a PET scan, a radioactive drug, or tracer, is used to show this activity.
+The scan sometimes can detect disease before it shows up on other imaging tests.
+Depending on which organ or tissue is being studied, the tracer can be injected, swallowed or inhaled.
 The tracer collects in areas of your body that have higher levels of chemical activity, which often correspond to diseased areas.
 On a PET scan, these areas show up as bright spots.

-A PET scan may help identify a variety of conditions, including many cancers, heart disease and brain disorders.
-Images from a PET scan provide information different from that uncovered by other types of scans, such as a CT scan or MRI.
-A PET scan or a combined CT-PET scan enables your provider to better diagnose illness and assess your condition.
+A PET scan can identify a variety of conditions, including many cancers, heart disease and brain disorders.
+Images from a PET scan provide information different from those provided by other types of scans, such as a CT scan or an MRI.
+A PET scan or a combined CT-PET scan enables your health care provider to better diagnose an illness and assess your condition.

-Talk with your provider about the benefits and risks of a PET scan.
-If you are scheduled for a PET scan, a radioactive drug (tracer) will be put into your body.
-Because the amount of radiation you're exposed to is small, the risks of negative effects are is low.
-However, the tracer might:
+Talk with your health care provider about the benefits and risks of a PET scan.
+If you are scheduled for a PET scan, a radioactive drug, or tracer, will be put into your body.
+Because the amount of radiation you will be exposed to is small, the risks of negative effects are low.

 Your provider will give you detailed instructions on how to prepare for your scan.
-The PET scanner is a large machine that looks a little like a giant doughnut standing upright and is similar to a CT machine.
+The PET scanner is a large machine that looks like a giant doughnut standing upright, and it is similar to a CT machine.
 In some medical institutions, a combined CT-PET scanner is used.

-You'll need about two hours for the procedure.
+You will need about two hours for the procedure.
 When you arrive for your scan, you may be asked to change into a hospital gown and empty your bladder.
-You will then be given the radioactive tracer.
-You'll need to wait 30 to 60 minutes for the tracer to be absorbed by your body.
+You will then be given the radioactive tracer and will wait for 30 to 60 minutes before starting the scan.
+This allows your body to absorb the tracer.

-The test is painless.
-You'll lie on a narrow, padded table that slides into the scanner.
-During the scan, you'll need to lie still so the images are clear.
-It takes about 30 minutes to complete the test.
+The procedure is painless.
+You will lie on a narrow, padded table that slides into the scanner.
+During the scan, you must remain still so the images are clear.
+It takes about 30 minutes to complete the procedure.
 The machine makes buzzing and clicking sounds.
 If you're afraid of enclosed spaces, you may feel some anxiety.
-Be sure to tell the nurse or technologist about anxiety that causes you discomfort, so he or she may give you a drug to help you relax.
+Be sure to tell the nurse or technologist about your anxiety, so he or she can notify the health care provider you need medication to help you relax.

-A radiologist — a doctor specially trained to interpret scan images — will report the findings to your provider.
-The radiologist also may compare your PET scan images with images from other tests you've recently had, such as CT or MRI, or the images may be combined to provide more detail about your condition.
+A radiologist will report the findings to your health care provider.
+The radiologist also may compare your PET scan images with images from other tests you've completed, such as a CT scan or an MRI, or the images may be combined to provide more detail about your condition.